Apollo1840/leetCoding/2pointers_BS.md

 ```

 ## BS as Problem Reduce/DC
+Very similar to the idea of Divide&Conquer(DC).

 - 162 Local Maximum

 Half the problem size.

+- (Hard) 4 Median in 2 sorted

 ## BS Computing
 Sometimes use tricky BS to find numerical solution.